Sep 6 2012

 Released on the Primary Records label.

-You can stream the album, and purchase it, on the artist’s bandcamp page.
+You can listen to more of the album on the artist’s bandcamp page.